-- O. Candidates will complete CalTPA Instructional Cycles 1 and 2 during their student teaching assignment with support provided in the Student Teaching Seminar class and from the University Program Supervisor.
-The candidate's student teaching placement will be in a classroom setting that provides the opportunity to work with diverse populations that include EL and students with special needs. - P. Candidates may not switch from student teaching to teaching internship after the Add/Drop deadline of the semester.
-Candidates may meet with their advisor to discuss an internship in an alternative semester but must recognize that there are financial implications to making changes past the Add/Drop deadline.
-Once a candidate completes student teaching, they are no longer eligible for an internship credential.
-Any prior Internship Eligibility letters that were issued are voided. - Q. The School of Education, in conjunction with feedback provided by those overseeing the candidate's student teaching experience (e.g., University Program Supervisor, Cooperating Teacher, university faculty), retains the authority to remove the candidate from the class in the event of an unsatisfactory adjustment to the teaching situation.
-Causes for removal include, but are not limited to, irregular attendance, unsatisfactory teaching, unethical behaviors, and failure to exemplify good conduct.
-In these events, the candidate may receive a failing grade for student teaching (No Credit) for the registered semester and be required to participate in another student teaching application process and complete student teaching in another semester. - R. If a candidate engages in acts that result in suspension of clinical practice or dismissal, the School of Education will investigate.
+- R. If a candidate engages in acts that result in suspension of clinical practice or dismissal, the School of Education will investigate.
 Egregious violations may result in an expedited dismissal from the teacher preparation program and/or placement. - S. The District and University will provide the candidate with a fair process in the case of a dismissal, except when safety or compliance require immediate removal.
-This will include fair notice to the candidate of the cause, and an opportunity to be heard and respond to the charges before a decision is made. - T. When there is unsuccessful completion of student teaching, there will be a mandatory three-way meeting between the candidate, the advisor, and a School of Education representative to review expectations and plans for improvements. - U. If a student does not pass the student-teaching placement courses, they can reserve the right to appeal to request a new placement.
-The School of Education will review the appeal and approve or deny the request for a second and final placement. - V. Under no circumstance will any candidate be allowed to do more than one repeated student teaching.
-This means, specifically, that there is only one additional opportunity for the candidate to participate in another student teaching.

-- W. The Candidate, University Program Supervisor, Cooperating Teacher, or university faculty have the right to file a fieldwork-related grievance if a policy violation has occurred.
+This will include fair notice to the candidate of the cause, and an opportunity to be heard and respond to the charges before a decision is made. - T. When there is unsuccessful completion of the residency, there will be a mandatory threeway meeting between the candidate, the advisor, and a School of Education representative to review expectations and plans for improvements. - U. If a student does not complete their residency, they can appeal to request a new placement if another placement is available.
+The School of Education will review the appeal and approve or deny the request for a second and final placement.
+Due to the collaborative process of placing residents, the candidate will likely need to complete another interview and be offered a placement by a partnered district. - V. Under no circumstance will any candidate be allowed to do more than one repeated field-work experience.
+This means, specifically, that there is only one additional opportunity for the candidate to complete the fieldwork component of their program. - W. The Candidate, University Program Supervisor, Mentor Teacher, or university faculty have the right to file a fieldwork-related grievance if a policy violation has occurred.
 The School of Education works collaboratively with the Dean's Office, as well as campus and district partners (if applicable) to review formal grievances and complaints fairly by following the following process: - The School of Education will collect statements from all parties involved.
-Statements may be in writing, or an SOE representative may schedule a meeting to collect a statement. - Statements will be analyzed and evaluated. - The School of Education will work with the Dean's Office and others as needed to come to a resolution. - X. Student Teaching placements are coordinated with partner school districts through the School of Education.
-The school district is the sole decision maker to make the actual assignment upon the School of Education's formal requests to districts based on the candidate's preferences. - The candidate will not self-place or set up their own student teaching placement. - The candidate may request preferred school districts on their student teaching application. - The candidate will identify school sites with conflict of interest on their student teaching application.
-This includes school sites where they have previously been employed (not including substitute teaching), where family members work or attend. - The candidate will not be placed with Cooperating Teachers or University Program Supervisors with whom they have prior personal or professional relationships.
-These expectations are important to assure that the candidate receives objective and fair guidance and evaluation during their student teaching experience. - Once the candidate's student teaching application has been submitted with their preferences for school districts these requests cannot be changed and are final. - School districts are required to have an Educational Fieldwork Agreement (EFA) with the University of Redlands and the candidate will only be placed in school districts that have a current EFA.
+Statements may be in writing, or an SOE representative may schedule a meeting to collect a statement. - Statements will be analyzed and evaluated. - The School of Education will work with the Dean's Office and others as needed to come to a resolution. - As a program sponsor, the School of Education has the responsibility of determining if a candidate is not fit for the profession.

+- X. The Residency program has been extensively designed collaboratively between the districts and the School of Education.
+After candidates are selected by the district through an interview process, the district and the School of Education will collaboratively pair candidates with Mentor Teachers.
+Due to the nature of the residency program, there are limitations with these placements: - The candidate cannot self-place or set up their own residency placement. - The candidate may request preferred school districts/charter and geographic location on the application. - The candidate must be selected through an interview process by the district. - The candidate will identify school sites with conflict of interest.
+This includes school sites where they have previously been employed (not including substitute teaching), and where family members work or attend. - The candidate will not be placed with Mentor Teachers with whom they have prior personal or professional relationships unless approved by the School of Education and district site.
+These expectations are important to assure that the candidate receives objective and fair guidance and evaluation during their resident teaching experience. - School districts are required to have an Educational Fieldwork Agreement (EFA) with the University of Redlands and the candidate will only be placed in a district that has a current EFA. - Y. Subject Matter Competency must be met before advancing to clinical placement.
+See Subject Matter Competency webpage for details.

-Student Teaching and The Law
+Residency Teaching and The Law